pamelarussell/radtools/README.md

 DICOM (Digital Imaging and Communication in Medicine) is a standard for management of medical images and image metadata.
 The [DICOM standard](https://www.dicomstandard.org/current/) specifies a file format definition.
-Each DICOM file includes image pixel data and embedded metadata.
-Our package assumes each DICOM file contains one two-dimensional image slice.
+Each DICOM file includes optional pixel data and embedded metadata.
+Typically, each DICOM file contains one two-dimensional image slice.
+Radtools also supports DICOM files that do not contain pixel data.

-DICOM metadata is embedded in each file and allows image series to be reconstructed from multiple files via shared metadata identifying the patient, etc. DICOM files can be analyzed individually as single slices, or a directory containing an entire image series can be analyzed as one three-dimensional image.
+DICOM metadata is embedded in each file and allows image series to be reconstructed from multiple files via shared metadata identifying the patient, etc. DICOM files can be analyzed individually, or a directory containing an entire image series can be analyzed as one three-dimensional image.

 ## NIfTI